KeithButler-WIT/Godot-AutoClicker/duckRating.md

 - Redhead
   - Enough said
 - Mullard Duck
+  - Mullard more like dullard ha ha I'm funny
 - Ruddy Duck
   - You vs the duck she tell you not worry about
 - Canvasback